StefanBratanov/chotto/README.md

 ./chotto --sequencer=http://localhost:3000/ --entropy-entry="Ethereum is awesome"
 ```

-You can set up a local sequencer by following the setup instructions at [KZG Ceremony Rest API](https://github.com/ethereum/kzg-ceremony-sequencer)
+You can start a local sequencer by following the setup instructions at [KZG Ceremony Rest API](https://github.com/ethereum/kzg-ceremony-sequencer)

 ### CLI arguments